Chrislee187/ZMachineLib/README.md

 # REFERENCES

 * Heavy use was made of (The ZMachine Standards document)[http://inform-fiction.org/zmachine/standards/z1point1/index.html], amazing effort over the years on that, great job!

+# Todos

+Some things I've been thinking about doing;

+* Full Operation logging (via .NET Core logging ofc)
+* Better save game handling
+	* Can prompt for filename in IUserIO/IFileIO hooks
+	* Offer default filename

+* Command line options for ZPlay (to control logging amongst other things)
+* Command line options for ZDump to allow individual dump sections to be switched on/off etc. Maybe some hex/dec options
+* More "tree" like display to ZDump's object tree dump

+## Logging

+Several types of logging could be useful, includng;

+* game play logging, logs all game text and user inputs to a file
+* operation logging, logs all Operations executed
+* trace/debug/exception logging, typical logging you might see in any program

+### Game Play Logging

+Hook in to the IUserIO interface, log all Print()'s and the results of Reads() to single file.
+Prefix user input with '> '

+Probably just open our own file in the IUserIO hooks

+### Operation Logging (ZMachine debug log)

+Logs the inputs and outputs of every operation, giving a debug trace of ZMachine execution

+Possibly have terse, verbose modes;

+* terse mode - single line of detail
+* verbose mode - expanded detail of everything that happened in a operation

+### trace/debug/exception logging

+Typical logging of other areas of the code as required.
+Use standard ILogger patterns and approaches